mediachainlabs/canonical-content-registry/README.md

 ![Computer Vision](http://i.imgur.com/vc0sd5Y.jpg)

 By building a global content registry on top of the Bitcoin blockchain (for timestamped proof of data integrity) using a DHT (for metadata volume scalability), we can specify a protocol to globally register canonical representations of digital media.
 Using computer vision techniques, the system can resolve various instances of an image to its canonical representation.
-Just like reverse image search or Shazam, computer vision will enable real time queries for image registrations timestamped with the blockchain, returning a global identifier to which various metadata can be later appended to.
+Just like reverse image search or Shazam, computer vision will enable real time queries for image registrations timestamped with the blockchain, returning a global identifier to which various metadata can be appended to.

 Because the global identifier can be derived anywhere an image exists, metadata becomes globally retrievable, therefore persistent and open.
 Anyone can read and write metadata.

 Application layers relevant to various metadata can be built on top of the content registry.
-Some obvious applications are attribution and ability to retrieve digital media.
+Some obvious applications are attribution and the ability to retrieve digital media.

 ##Registration